coderkd10/min-trucks-puzzle/README.md

 ...
 N-1 -> A - (N-1)m

-Since untill day N-1 no cars from Sb has reached Sa yet.
+Since until day N-1 no trucks from Sb has reached Sa yet.
-Also since on day N-1 atleast m cars must leave Sa we have -
+Also since on day N-1 atleast m trucks must leave Sa we have -

 A - (N-1)m >= m
 => A >= N*m